UniMath/agda-unimath/src/group-theory/rational-commutative-monoids.lagda.md

 A **rational commutative monoid** is a
 [commutative monoid](group-theory.commutative-monoids.md) `(M,0,+)` in which the
-map `x ↦ nx` is invertible for every natural number `n`.
+map `x ↦ nx` is invertible for every natural number `n > 0`.

-Note: Since we usually write commutative monoids multiplicatively, the condition that a commutative monoid is rational is that the map `x ↦ xⁿ` is invertible for every natural number `n`.
+Note: Since we usually write commutative monoids multiplicatively, the condition that a commutative monoid is rational is that the map `x ↦ xⁿ` is invertible for every natural number `n > 0`.
 However, for rational commutative monoids we will write the binary operation additively.

 ## Definition